 Ensure that electrical supply cables do not touch the very hot combustion collector box.
-The cables must be fitted on the gas pipe inside the service compartment.
 The final connection must be made in the terminals provided in the control compartment.
-Follow the wiring diagram provided with the air heater.
+Follow the wiring diagram provided with the air heater and the air handler.
 Electrical supply cable conductor size should be 1.5 mm.
-Fit the cord grip supplied with the heater.
 The length of conductors between the cord grip and the terminals must be such that in the event that the cable becomes taut the line conductors do so before the earth conductor.

-3.9 GAS SUPPLY (gas service connection Rc 3/4)
+3.9 GAS SUPPLY (gas service connection Rc /4)

-RHC 4000 DJL/RJL heaters are designed to operate on either natural gas (G20) or propane (G31) / butane (G30) gas.
+RHC 4000(M) DJL/RJL heaters are designed to operate on either natural gas (G20) or propane (G31) / butane (G30) gas.
 Refer to the specifications in section 2 of this document and to the data plate for details of supply pressures.

 The gas meter and gas service must be checked by the supply undertaking to ensure that they are adequate to deal with the total load of all gas fired apparatus installed.
+Refer also to section 4.4 'Gas connection'.